OpenMRS-Australia/openmrs-cpm/README.md

 Follow the instructions in readme.txt on https://github.com/rdoh/cpm-go

 As of now, you will need to come to the meetup in order to have access to the USB keys referenced in that document.

+The [notes on setting up a dev environment](https://github.com/OpenMRS-Australia/openmrs-cpm/wiki/HowTo) and the [list of gotchas](https://github.com/OpenMRS-Australia/openmrs-cpm/wiki/Gotchas) may also be useful.

 Sample workflow
 ---------------